-The application form for the 2012 Fellowship Examinations is contained at the end of this Catalogue.
+The application form for the 2013 Fellowship Examinations is contained at the end of this Catalogue.
 The said application form can be photocopied as long as the original signature of the Applicant will appear in the form that will be submitted to the Society.
-Application Forms are also available at the office of the Actuarial Society of the Philippines.
+Application Forms are also available at the Office of the Actuarial Society of the Philippines.

-The Application Form and the required examination fee should be submitted on or before May 11, 2012 (Friday) for the June Examinations, and November 9, 2012 (Friday) for the December Examinations.
+The Application Form and the required examination fee should be submitted on or before March 15, 2013 (Friday) for the June Examinations, and September 13, 2013 (Friday) for the December Examinations.
+No late registrations and late payments will be accepted.